rchoukri/Jetson-nano-configuration/README.md

 I note that the version installed in this tutorial is not compatible, so we have to change some lines of code to install the versions we want.
 (Opencv and Opencv-contrib V4.5.4 and Gstreamer V1.0 ).

-For that, you will find above, a Bash script “build_opencv.sh that allows the full installation and configuration of camera and OpenCV.
+For that, you will find above, a Bash script “build_opencv_camera_driver.sh that allows the full installation and configuration of camera and OpenCV.

-To execute the script, you need to use these this two commands: cd ~/Downloads chmod +x build_opencv.sh bash build_opencv.sh
+To execute the script, you need to use these this two commandlines: cd ~/Download chmod +x build_opencv_camera_driver.sh bash build_opencv_camera_driver.sh

 ## Using Mavlink protocol to connect the Jetson to the Pixhawk.
 (MAVSDK)